 Welcome to the current incarnation of my old site Wykles and Kin of Virginia and West Virginia.
 Although that old site has not been updated since 2005, there’s still a great amount of information there.
 I decided to leave the old site “as is” and concentrate my new postings here at WordPress.
 I look forward to meeting new cousins through this blog.

-The focus of this blog is original source material transcriptions and abstracts relating to the Wykle family and their collateral relatives of the Valley of Virginia and southwestern West Virginia.
+The focus of this blog is original source material transcriptions and abstracts relating to the Wykle family and their collateral relatives of the Valley of Virginia and southeastern West Virginia.
 I seek to make available evidence that is not online through subscription databases or free library sites.
 Let’s work together and save trips to the Courthouse!

 My Surnames: ARNOLD, ATHA, BELCHER, BECKETT, CANTLEY, CLARK, CLAY, DANIEL, HARPER, LAFFERTY, PIETKOSKI, SCOTT, STEWART, WIKLE, WISEMAN . . . just to list a few.